moritzhutteneder/Webscraping_Apartments/README.md

 - `webdriver_manager`
 - `pandas`

-You can install these dependencies using the following command:
+You can install these dependencies either by using the requirements.txt file or by using the following command:
 ```sh
 pip install bs4 selenium webdriver_manager pandas